-Tax multiplier represents the multiple by which GDP increases (decreases) in response to a decrease (increase) in taxes charged by governments.
+Tax multiplier represents the multiple by which gross domestic product (GDP) increases (decreases) in response to a decrease (increase) in taxes.
 There are two versions of the tax multiplier: the simple tax multiplier and the complex tax multiplier, depending on whether the change in taxes affects only the consumption component of GDP or it affects all the components of GDP.

-Assume the government decreases tax rates by 5% which is expected to reduce total tax volume by $300 billion.
+Let us assume that the government engages in expansionary fiscal policy by decreasing tax rates by 5% which is expected to reduce total tax volume by $300 billion.
 This increases disposable income by $300 billion.
 Assume further than the marginal propensity to consume is 0.8.
 Households will spend $240 billion of the increase in disposal income (= 0.8 × $300 billion).
 The first-round of increase in consumption of $240 billion will trigger second round of increase in disposable income of the same amount, which in turn will trigger second-round of consumption increase of $192 billion (= 0.8 × 0.8 × $300 billion), and so on.
 The final outcome is that the GDP increases by a multiple of initial decrease in taxes.
-This multiple is the tax multiplier.
+This multiple is the tax multiplier and the effect that it has is called multiplier effect.
 On the other hand, an increase in taxes decreases GDP by a multiple in the same fashion.

 In the simple version of tax multiplier, it is assumed that any increase or decrease in tax affects consumption only (and has no effect on investment, government expenditures etc.)

 |MPS||1 − MPC|

 MPS stands for marginal propensity to save (MPS); and